ewstark/8-bit-Gaming/doc/MSA Arcade Game notes.md

     11 |w                           w #lvl #lives|
     12 |w                           w            |
     13 |w                           w MSA Arcade |
-    14 |w w w w w w w w w w w w w w w  (c) 1982  |
+    14 |w w w w w w w w w w w w w w w  (c) 1981  |
        +-----------------------------------------+

+### Game Story

 You are a canary stuck in a mine!
 A maze of rocks surrounds you.
 You can slide the rocks if nothing is behind them.
 You can crush rocks that can't move.
 Gas clouds are chasing you.
 Avoid or destroy them by smashing them with rocks.
 They can also be stunned when player slams a common wall.
-Stunned clouds move slowly for a period of time.
+Stunned clouds move slowly for a period of time and can be trampled upon.

-Within the rocks are parts of the ventilation shaft.
+Amongst the rocks are parts of a ventilation system.
 These can be slid but not broken.
 When sliding, they won't go past each other but will stick together.
 Connect them to automatically disperse all gas clouds.
+New gas clouds will be periodically born from "seed rocks".
 Destroy all clouds or repair the ventilation shaft to complete the level.
 The further you descend into the mine, the gas clouds will become more numerous, quick, and aggressive.

-At random times and locations, the letters 'E', 'X', 'T', 'R', and 'A' will appear in blocks for a brief period of time.
-If the player breaks the block in time, they collect that letter.
-If they collect all letters, they get an extra life.

 Example of game setup at start of game: